ixchelgzlzr/ixchelgzlzr.github.io/_posts/2024-12-05-liverwort-scales.md

 ---
 layout: post
-title: "Liverwort scales morphology, function, and evolution"
+title: "Morphology, function, and evolution of liverwort scales"
 author:
 categories: research
 tags:
-image: scales.png
+image: dry_liver.png
 ---

 Complex thalloid liverworts occurr are cosmopolitan plants.
 Although they are commonly thought to occurr in wet environments, they also occurr in seasonal and dry environments.
 While doing fieldwork across California, I became interested in the "rolling up" mechanism that some xerophytic complex thalloid liverworts display.